So, you have a brand new pair of Chacos – you paid top dollar for these sandals as they’re something you’ve always wanted to have.

 If you’ve just got yourself a pair of brand new Chacos and you can’t wait to wear them during your big backcountry adventure that is taking place next weekend, you probably won’t like what you’re about to hear next.

-In order to reach the point where a pair of new Chaco sandals become comfortable, one needs to wear them every day for a couple of hours over the period of two weeks.
+To reach the point where a pair of new Chaco sandals become comfortable, one needs to wear them every day for a couple of hours over two weeks.
 The usual reaction to this stark reality is – “I don’t have that much time!”

-An obvious way to speed up this process would be to wear them all day long for a period of four to seven days.
+An obvious way to speed up this process would be to wear them all day long for four to seven days.

-However, there’s a major disadvantage to this method – you are almost certain to experience horrible blisters and your feet are guaranteed to be sore at each day’s end.
+However, this method has a major disadvantage – you are almost sure to experience horrible blisters, and your feet are guaranteed to be sore at each day’s end.
 And I’m pretty sure you don’t want to embark on an outdoor adventure with achy feet.

 In conclusion, the wisest thing one can do in this regard is to simply get a pair of brand new Chacos at least two weeks before actually using them on the trail.
-This provides the buyer with enough time to break these sandals in and make them comfortable enough for the upcoming trip.
+This gives the buyer enough time to break these sandals in and make them comfortable for the upcoming trip.